nf-core/funcscan/docs/usage.md

 An [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline.

-:::warning
+:::danger
 We highly recommend performing quality control on input contigs before running the pipeline.
-You may not receive results for some tools, or the pipeline may even crash, if none of the contigs in a FASTA file reach certain thresholds for different tools.
-Check parameter documentation for relevant minimum contig parameters.

-For example, by default BGC screening requires contigs of at least 3,000 bp (see `--contig_qc_lengththreshold`).
+For example, **for un-annotated** input nf-core/funcscan will by default filter for the BGC subworkflow to screen only contigs with at least 3,000 bp length or more (see `--contig_qc_lengththreshold`).

+In contrast, no such filtering is done for the **pre-annotated** input sent to the BGC screening subworkflow!
+If you have pre-annotated contigs, make sure they and the annotation files contain sufficiently high quality and length for the type of molecule to be screened for.
 :::

 ## Notes on screening tools and taxonomic classification